Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 Will you believe the word of God?

-Does any Church of God (COG) have the confirmed signs of Acts 2:17-18?
+Does any Church of God (COG) have 17 or so confirmed last days’ manifestations/signs of Holy Spirit shown in Acts 2:17-18?

-The late Pastor General of the old Worldwide Church of God (WCG), Herbert W. Armstrong, basically said so in a 1981 sermon:
+The late Pastor General of the old Worldwide Church of God (WCG), Herbert W. Armstrong, basically said so in a 1981 sermon (scripture is from the KJV):

 Joel 2:28-29 And your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: (29) And also upon the servants and upon the handmaids in those days will I pour out my spirit.